varnish/Varnish-Book/varnish_book.rst

    other more than what they have to.

    Remember that there is a default VCL.
-   **If your own VCL code does not have a return statement, the default VCL is always executed after yours.**
+   **If your own VCL code does not have a return statement, the built-in VCL subroutine is executed after yours.**
    If you just need a little modification of a subroutine, you can use the code from ``builtin.vcl`` as a template.

 VCL Built-in Subroutines